CS109-comment/NYTimes-Comment-Popularity-Prediction/Ideas.md

-### Feature Selection
+### Features

-- Remove outliers that represent damaged or miscollected data.
-- Use PCA to find relevant features.
+- Comment length
+- Sentiment of comment
+- Topic of comment
+- Topic/sentiment of lead article commented on

 ### Models

+- Ridge regression for feature selection
-- Linear regression
+- Linear regression with interactions
-- Boosting
+- Ensemble?